mohamadmahdi1234/Torob_Server/README.md

 # please notice
-you should get .env file from us and you should download or clone last_send branch not master Then , run the following command :
+you should get .env file from us before run the code because code without secret keys in .env file cannot work properly Then , run the following command :

 ## Table Of Contents